-AWS Config is a fully managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable security and governance.
+AWS Config is a fully managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to use security and governance.
 With AWS Config you can discover existing AWS resources, export a complete inventory of your AWS resources with all configuration details, and determine how a resource was configured at any point in time.
-These capabilities enable compliance auditing, security analysis, resource change tracking, and troubleshooting.
+These capabilities use compliance auditing, security analysis, resource change tracking, and troubleshooting.

-Q: What is a Config Rule?
+Q: What is an AWS Config rule?

-Q: What is a Conformance Pack?
+Q: What is a conformance pack?

 Q: What are the benefits of AWS Config?

 AWS Config makes it easier to track your resource’s configuration without the need for upfront investments and avoiding the complexity of installing and updating agents for data collection or maintaining large databases.
 Once you enable AWS Config, you can view continuously updated details of all configuration attributes associated with AWS resources.
 You are notified through Amazon Simple Notification Service (SNS) of every configuration change.

 Q: How can AWS Config help with audits?

 AWS Config gives you access to resource configuration history.
 You can relate configuration changes with AWS CloudTrail events that possibly contributed to the change in configuration.
 This information provides you full visibility, right from details, such as, “Who made the change?” and “From what IP address?”, to the effect of this change on AWS resources and related resources.
 You can use this information to generate reports to aid auditing and assessing compliance over a period.

 Q: Who should use AWS Config and AWS Config rules?